sillycowvalley/Hopper/Source/Projects/FORTH/readme.md

-# GTPFORTH Interpreter Documentation
+# HopperFORTH Interpreter Documentation

 ## Introduction

-GTPFORTH is a FORTH interpreter implemented in Hopper.
+HopperFORTH is a FORTH interpreter implemented in Hopper.
 It supports various stack operations, arithmetic operations, logical operations, and memory operations.
 This document provides a detailed reference guide and a user guide with examples.

 ## Reference Guide